slatedocs/slate/source/includes/_appendixD.md

 # Appendix D: Payment Instrument Hashing

-## Including Credit number Hash and Token in Transaction Report
+## Including Credit Number Hash and Token in Transaction Report

 ```java
 For Java, the sample code is in imclientSDK/samplecode/java/REST/TransactionViaREST.java: